joshuaalbertt/loragica-legal/PRIVACY.md

 * Messages or inquiries you send

 ### 2.2 Automatic technical data
-Because the Site is hosted on **Cloudflare Pages**, certain basic technical data (such as IP address, browser type, pages accessed, and time of visit) may be recorded automatically through Cloudflare's infrastructure for security and network performance purposes.
+Because the Site is hosted on **GitHub**, certain basic technical data (such as IP address, browser type, pages accessed, and time of visit) may be recorded automatically through GitHub's infrastructure for security and network performance purposes.
 We do not run third-party tracking analytics systems (such as Google Analytics) ourselves unless stated otherwise in section 2.3 below.

 ### 2.3 Cookies
 This Site currently **does not use tracking cookies** for advertising or profiling.
 If we add analytics tools that use cookies in the future, we will update this section and provide an appropriate consent mechanism.